carerix/Cx-WP-Plugin/README.md

 * Check your Administration Panels or WordPress blog to see if the Plugin is working.
 * Follow the instructions in the Settings section to setup the plugin.

+### **Updating the Plugin**
+1. Make sure to make a backup of your website before updating the plugin which is good practice for updating WordPress plugins.
+Also check your Website after updating.
+2. In Wordpress dashboard → Plugins, locate the Carerix Wordpress Plugin
+3. If there's an update available you can click on the 'Update now' link

 ### **Downgrading the Plugin**
 If an update is not satisfactory:
 * Download an old version from [Releases](https://github.com/carerix/Cx-WP-Plugin/releases)
-* Go to CX Dash → plugins → add new plugin
+* Go to the Dashboard → Plugins → Add new plugin
 * Upload the older version plugin
 * Confirm that you want to override the current and newer version